Lightstreamer/Lightstreamer-JMS-example-Chat-client-javascript/README.md

 ## Install

-Before you can run the demo of this project some dependencies need to be solved:
+Before you can run the demo of this project, some dependencies need to be solved:

 * Configure the JMS broker as described in the next section.
 * Configure and launch a Lightstreamer server instance running a properly configured JMS Gateway.
 Please refer to Lightstreamer web site [download page](http://download.lightstreamer.com/) to find *Lightstreamer server* and *JMS Gateway* download packages.